 Anniversary date is defined as 12 months from the effective date of the family's last annual reexamination or, during a family's first year in the program, from the effective date of the family's initial examination (admission).
-For households who qualify for biennial reexaminations, anniversary date is defined as 24 months from the effective date of the family's last annual reexamination or, during a family's first two-years in the program, from the effective date of the family's initial examination (admission).

 If the family moves to a new unit, the PHA will not perform a new annual reexamination.